IrinaMax/CPU-usage-and-anomaly-detection/README.md

         #3rd Qu.:1.522e+09   3rd Qu.: 0.7989
         #Max.   :1.538e+09   Max.   : 1.0347

-I have 466558 anomaly detection in this data set.
+#We have have 466558 anomaly detection in this cpu data set.

 I am going to show visualisation on the sample because the dataset it too big to implement all graph.